• Skip to primary navigation

 ⭐ Why You'll Love This Recipe

-Twice-Baked Mashed Potatoes bring together all the tasty flavors from a baked potato bar with delicious potato toppings like crumbled bacon, sour cream, butter and cheese.
+Double-Baked Mashed Potatoes bring together all the tasty flavors from a baked potato bar with toppings like crumbled bacon, sour cream, butter and cheese.
 The best part, we combine everything in one baking dish.
+It's delicious served with Rotisserie Chicken and Stuffing Casserole too.

 Everyone at the dinner table gets to decide for themselves how large a portion to scoop up and leftovers are easy to save and reheat.
 It's classic comfort food that goes great with Elegant Green Bean Casserole or Roasted Brussels Sprouts with Balsamic Glaze.